LabelMe App

 Some more details

-In the gallery you can see the images on a grid or a list layout.
+The Labels Gallery stores the images that you take and annotate.
+In this library you can see the images on a grid or a list layout.
 You can use the gallery view to upload and delete images.

 The circle on the top-right corner of each image indicates if the image has been uploaded to the server.
 A number indicates how many new objects have been added since the last upload.